gcbeltramini/bash-cli/README.md

   - Add the CLI to the `PATH` variable
   - Enable autocomplete for the CLI
 - Make the required scripts executable

+### Update

+To update `mycli`, you simply need to update the folder `bash-cli`.
+There are basically 3 ways:

+1. In the terminal, run: `mycli update`
+2. In the terminal, enter the `bash-cli` cloned folder and run: `make update`
+3. In the terminal, enter the `bash-cli` cloned folder and run: `git pull origin main`

 ## Using the CLI